A microscopic fetch script in Rust, for NixOS systems.

 Find a file

-Rust / Test on aarch64-unknown-linux-gnu (push) Has been cancelled
+Rust / Test on aarch64-unknown-linux-gnu (push) Waiting to run

 .cargo meta: build with Mold linker on x86_64 Linux 2025-11-30 17:26:49 +03:00